veebch/bbq/README.md

 The quality of the results depends on the adherence to convention in posts to [r/quotes](https://reddit.com/r/quotes) and the quality of the regex in the script.
 Currently the script is rarely producing garbled quotes, so it's ready for sharing.

-As well as producing quotes, the script randomly chooses from 4 options:
+As well as producing quotes, the script occasionally places other content on the epaper - to keep things interesting.

+The script randomly chooses from 4 options:

 - Quote (from [r/quotes](https://reddit.com/r/quotes))
 - Word of the Day (from [wordsmith.org](https://wordsmith.org)